SDR-Technologies/NanoSDR/README.md

 #### RTLSDR_Airband
 https://github.com/szpajder/RTLSDR-Airband/

-Compiled with specific options : `PLATFORM= armv8-generic make NFM=1 PULSE=1 WITH_RTLSDR=1 WITH_SOAPYSDR=1`
+Compiled with following specific options : `PLATFORM= armv8-generic make NFM=1 PULSE=1 WITH_RTLSDR=1 WITH_SOAPYSDR=1`

 #### FFMPEG (GPU acceleration)
 https://github.com/jocover/jetson-ffmpeg
-This is a full version of FFMPEG including all formats available.
+This is a full version of FFMPEG including all available supported formats.
+Please report to the author's repository for GPU-accelerated decoders/encoders use.
 Since it's relies on hardware for acceleration, you have to run it as `sudo` user.

 #### rtl_433 (soapy support)